A thin needle-like filament painlessly entered my tricep, and I secured it with an adhesive patch.

 The other selling point of the all-in-one services is the well-polished apps and user experience that make your data useful.

-As of 2024, the U.S. Food and Drug Administration (FDA) has begun to clear certain over the counter CGMs healthy non-diabetics [R].
+The U.S. Food and Drug Administration (FDA) has cleared several over-the-counter CGMs for healthy non-diabetics [R].

 Freestyle Libre